-- Spyware: designed to spy on users’ activities.
+- Spyware: intended to spy on users’ activities;

 - Bot: designed to perform a specific operation continuously and automatically.
-Bots are not always malicious; sometimes, they are used for internet auctions, online gaming, etc.
+Bots are not always malicious; sometimes, they are used in internet auctions, online gaming, etc.;

 - Ransomware: locks away the system or data unless a ransom is paid.

 There are many methods of malicious software getting into your device, and crafty hackers keep making up new ones.
 Many of these infection routes rely on the human factor, i.e., you, the user doing something.
 That is why antivirus software and VPNs can’t completely block malware infections.

 - Open an infected email or message;